 The Open Arms Harbor iso-quarantine hotel started in response to a cry for help from individuals and ʻohana that have been exposed to or tested positive for COVID-19 and who have no place to go.
-Operating out of the former Harbor Arms Hotel, the Open Arms Harbor launched through a collaboration with the Department of Health and the City and County of Honolulu in November of 2020.
+Operating out of the former Harbor Arms Hotel, the Open Arms Harbor served over 200 guests through a collaboration with the Department of Health and the City and County of Honolulu from November of 2020 through March of 2021.

 Many people in our Native Hawaiian and Pacific Islander (NHPI) community live in multigenerational homes, making it difficult to isolate without endangering their loved ones safely.
-The Opens Arms Harbor provides a safe and compassionate place for healing, with staff who perform daily wellness checks, meals, and case management care to connect guests with resources within the community.
+The Opens Arms Harbor provided a safe and compassionate place for healing, with staff who performed daily wellness checks, meals, and case management care to connect guests with resources within the community.

 During these difficult times, Partners in Development Foundation is committed to continuing our services to the best of our abilities while striving to ensure the health and safety of our staff, program families, and communities.
 Below are services to connect you with covid-relief resources.